iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

         become more powerful and disruptive, they can trigger a balancing loop of public backlash, leading to stricter regulation that slows down their deployment.

 {{< figure
     src="./figure-1.webp"
-    alt="A stock and flow diagram illustrating a feedback loop.
-The diagram shows \"stocks\" or \"state of the system\" influenced by an \"inflow\" and \"outflow.\" A \"perceived state\" is derived from the stocks, and a \"discrepancy\" is calculated by comparing the perceived state to a \"goal.\" This discrepancy then influences either the inflow or outflow, creating a feedback loop to adjust the system\'s state towards the goal." caption="cool!"
+    caption="A stock and flow diagram illustrating a feedback loop.
+The diagram shows \"stocks\" or \"state of the system\" influenced by an \"inflow\" and \"outflow.\" A \"perceived state\" is derived from the stocks, and a \"discrepancy\" is calculated by comparing the perceived state to a \"goal.\" This discrepancy then influences either the inflow or outflow, creating a feedback loop to adjust the system\'s state towards the goal.
+Based on diagram from [Leverage Points: Places to Intervene in a System](https://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system)" alt="A feedback loop where system state is adjusted via inflows and outflows based on the discrepancy between a goal and perceived state." width=300
-	width=300
 	align="center"
 >}}